 This class takes the audience on a journey from pre-Christian Ireland to the about year 1900.
 Perfect for anyone seeking to learn or reacquaint themselves with the roots of the Traditional Irish Music that we love today.

 Hop Jigs! — Marla Fibish

-We’ll explore this delightful form — talk about how they differ from slip jigs — play so
+We’ll explore this delightful form — talk about how they differ from slip jigs — play some – learn some – trade some!

 The Humble Tin Whistle — Kevin Crawford

 Its place and its potential in Irish music.